 |---|---|---|

-Pick the Geek Bar SkyView 25K Vape if you want a disposable that feels controlled: you like seeing battery and liquid status, you want adjustable airflow, and you actually plan to use multiple power settings.
-If you’re sensitive to warmer vapor, treat Pulse as an occasional “burst” mode and live in Soft/Norm for longer sessions.
-If you prioritize a smaller carry or a tighter MTL pull, you may prefer a slimmer, lower-output disposable instead.
-For a more compact two-mode approach with a smaller screen, Lost Mary MT15000 Turbo is a strong fit; for a high-puff competitor with a display and mode options, RAZ DC25000 is worth a look.
+Pick the SkyView 25K if you want a disposable that feels controlled: you like seeing battery and e-liquid status, you want adjustable airflow, and you plan to use more than one power setting.
+If warm vapor wears you out, keep Pulse as a short-burst mode and spend most of your time in Soft or Norm.
+If you care more about a smaller carry or a tighter MTL pull, a slimmer, lower-output device may suit you better.
+For a more compact two-mode option with a smaller display, Lost Mary MT15000 Turbo is a good fit.
+For another high-puff device with a display and mode options, RAZ DC25000 / LTX 25K is the closer match.

 Limitations